iaincollins/ardent-api/README.md

 The folllowing is a summary of supported API endpoints and a description of the behaviour and options supported.

+Notes:

+* The `fleetCarriers` boolean option supported on some of the endpoints is `null` by default.
+If set to `true` or `1` the response will only include results for fleet carriers, if set to `false` or `0`  the response will exclude results for fleet carriers.
+If not specified, or set to any other value, the response will include results for all stations (including from, but not limited to, fleet carriers).

+* The `maxDistance` option is light years (`ly`) and is used to filter results from other systems based on the distance of that systems main star from the main star of the system the result is relative to.
+You cannot specify a fractional value in light seconds (`ls`) to filter results within a system; although the approximate distance to the main star for each station is displayed (when known) it is not taken into account.

+* As of API version `3.0.0` the commodity `import` and `export` endpoints support a `maxDaysAgo` option that defaults to `90` days.
+This filters out data older than 90 days from results by default, which makes results more relevant and improves response times.
+You can still request to include older data by explicitly specifying a greater value.
+Records are updated when newer information is submitted, but older entries never expire.

 ### Get version